carter-le/NASA_HD4_to_Land_Class_Dataset/README.md

             pixel = 'POINT(' + str(P) + ' ' + str(L) + ')'

-            # supposing x and y are your pixel coordinates, this is how to get the coordinates in space.
+            # supposing P and L are your pixel coordinates, this is how to get the X and Y coordinates in space.
             posX = px_w * P + rot1 * L + xoffset
             posY = rot2 * L + px_h * P + yoffset